15327 E. Jefferson Avenue,

-The Esquire Theatre, a large Art Deco style neighborhood house built for the Wisper & Wetsman chain in 1938, it was designed by C. Howard Crane';s firm.
+The Esquire Theatre, a large Art Deco style neighborhood house built for the Esquire Theatre Corporation in 1938.
+It was later taken over by Wisper-Wetsman Theaters chain.

-The Esquire Theatre served as a first-run theater for much of the time it operated, until it was acquired by P & R Theater Company in 1980, and switched to second-run features.
+The Esquire Theatre served as a first-run theater for much of the time it operated, until it was acquired by R & R Theater Company in 1980, and switched to second-run features.

-Causing another bit of controversy in 1982, P & R screened the notorious adult film “Debbie Does Dallas”.
+Causing another bit of controversy in 1982, R & R screened the notorious adult film “Debbie Does Dallas”.

-A year later, Eric and Ervin Steiner purchased the Esquire Theatre not long after it was closed by P & R.
+A year later, Eric and Ervin Steiner purchased the Esquire Theatre not long after it was closed by R & R.

 The Steiner brothers divided the Esquire into four small auditoriums, returning to first-run films.
 In 1988, the city closed the Esquire Theatre down and took possession of it, claiming that the theatre had become a magnet for illegal activities.
 It was demolished in 1990.